 November 8, 2021, by Lexi Earl

-We must pay attention to those parts of plants we cannot see, to fully understand why some plants withstand environmental stress better than others, says Kumbirai Ivyne Mateva.
+We must pay attention to those parts of plants we cannot see, to fully understand why some plants withstand environmental stress, like drought, better than others, says Kumbirai Ivyne Mateva.

 Imagine walking out into a crop field.
 What do you notice?
 Perhaps you see lush green vegetation swaying ever so majestically in the breeze (Figure 1).
 Maybe you see the fruit high up in the tree tops.
 Or the colourful flowers around about.
 But, would you ever consider the investment beneath your feet, what lurks in that hidden half of plants and why our lives depend on it?